Schroeterlab/BELAs_Schumacher_et_al/in_vitro_FeaturePlots+Clustering+AVE_DEGs.md

 ```

 Export dataset (as h5ad file) for ingest integration with in vivo
 datasets performed in python.
-Use only raw counts.
+Save only raw counts.

 ``` r
 in_vitro$orig_ident <- in_vitro$orig.ident